-EPSRC papers published after 1st May 2015 without a data statement (if relevant) may result in sanctions.
+Publications that acknowledge EPSRC that are published after 1st May 2015 must include a data statement (if relevant).
+Failure to comply may result in sanctions.

 Please contact email@example.com if you need any assistance with your data e.g. a persistent identifier to include in your paper, or storage space.

-Authors are usually expected to sign and return a copyright agreement to the publisher.
-If we agree to pay the open access fee the licence type CC-BY must be chosen.
-Other licence types such as CC-BY-NC or other extensions are often unacceptable to funders if we are spending their money on open access.
+Before publication publishers usually ask authors to sign and return a copyright agreement.
+If the University agrees to pay the open access fee authors must choose a licence of type 'CC-BY'.
+Other licence types such as CC-BY-NC or other extensions are generally unacceptable to funders.

-If asked to provide a copyright line as it should appear on the article the format is:
+If authors are asked to provide a copyright line for the article the format is:

 copyright symbol, year, author name, standard copyright statement

 © 2017 Initial.
 Surname.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 If there is more than 1 author add et. al. after the surname.